bla260/ad2usb/README.md

 - Is used as a second factor of authentication; your Reflector login is still secured with a password
 - Google Authenticator and other OTP client apps allow you to store multiple OTP secrets and provision those using a QR Code

-The One Time Password (OTP) features enhances security by allowing you to remotely Bypass Zones, Arm, and Disarm your panel while not passing the alarm panel code over the internet when accessing Indigo remotely or requiring you to store your alarm panel code within any of Indigo configuration items (Variables, Triggers, Actions, etc.) that can be accessed by an Indigo Client UI remotely.
+The One Time Password (OTP) features enhances security by allowing you to remotely Bypass Zones, Arm, and Disarm your panel while not passing the alarm panel code over the internet when accessing Indigo remotely or requiring you to store your alarm panel code within any of Indigo configuration items (Variables, Preferences, Triggers, Actions, etc.) that can be accessed by an Indigo Client UI remotely.
 Instead, your alarm code is stored in a text configuration file in a folder of your choosing on your Indigo Server (NOTE: this plugin running on your Indigo server must be able to read and write to this file).
 Instead of passing the alarm code in a variable or embedding it elsewhere; this feature allows you to update one of several Indigo Variables (see Setup below for variable details) with a six-digit one time password provided by an OTP app such as Google Authenticator, Authy, or another compatible app on your smartphone.
 These OTPs expire every 30 seconds and can only be used once.
 When the Indigo variable's value is updated with a valid OTP the Plugin reads the alarm code from the file on your Indigo server and sends it to the AlarmDecoder as part of one of the limited pre-defined functions associated with each of the variables.

 #### Setup
 1. Install the needed pre-requisites Python module(s) and restart the Indigo Server: